The Teen Reporter Handbook

 Anyone can make a radio diary.
 Our citizen journalism guide, the Teen Reporter Handbook, isn’t just for young people – it’s for anyone who wants to try their hand at making radio.
 Whether you’re interviewing a neighbor, or a grandparent, or someone you’ve never met, a microphone is a passport into their lives.
 If you or someone in your community has a story to tell, get a microphone, a recorder, a pair of headphones, and get started.

-The Teen Reporter Handbook has been used in schools across the United States, as well as in Russia, Israel, South Africa, and even in a journalism training program in the Taliban stronghold of Southern Afghanistan.
+The Teen Reporter Handbook has been used in schools across the United States, as well as in Russia, Israel, South Africa, and even in a journalism training program in Southern Afghanistan.

 If you have questions or ideas, drop us an email at email@example.com